ftrias/TeensyThreads/readme.md

 Todo
 -----------------------------

-1. Time slices smaller than 1 millisecond.
+1. Optimize assembler and other switching code
 2. Check for stack overflow during context_change() to aid in debugging; or have a stack that grows automatically if it gets close filling.
-3. Optimize assembly.
-4. Fully implement the new C++11 std::thread or POSIX threads.
+3. Fully implement the new C++11 std::thread or POSIX threads.
    See http://www.cplusplus.com/reference/thread/thread/.
+4. Time slices smaller than 1 millisecond.
+By comparison, typical Linux switches every 100 milliseconds.

 Other
 -----------------------------